 A few days after murdering Woods and a few miles from Los Angeles, Gomez was arrested by Burbank city police for vagrancy.
 He served thirty days.
 Before his arrest, he had dismantled his rifle and gotten rid of it.

 Released in late December, Gomez went for six months without killing anyone.
 When he did start up again, he killed six men in three months.
 On May 29, Gomez found Elmer M. Cushman sitting on an open-top rail car.
-He picked up a rock, approached without being seen, and beat the man to death with a rock.
+He picked up a rock, approached without being seen, and beat the man to death with that rock.
 He pocketed $16.50.

 Ten days later, he found an unidentified man sleeping in the tall grass near the railroad tracks by Stockton.
 Gomez killed him with a rock and a wood plank.
 Searching through his pockets, he found $20.